bhooshanmore/KeepNote-1/AngularPart_KeepNote/README.md

 ## Prerequisites

-1. Clone the boilerplate repository and cd into it
+1. Clone the repository and cd into it
 2. Install dependencies `npm install`
-3. Run the backend spring boot part
+3. Run the backend spring boot part //5 servers for each microservices (notes,category,reminder,user,user_auth)
 4. Run the frontend `npm run start` which shall run on port:4200

 ## Know your server